The OGs In African American Female Group Travel Experiences

 Single Room Supplement add $896

 No travel buddy?
 No problem!

 A roommate can be assigned

 Ground Package Include:

-Day trip to Switzerland and Milan, and activities, mixer, parties ... and MORE!
+tastings and cultural tours, and, mixer, parties ... and MORE!

 TO RESERVE YOUR SPACE